selste/TwoStepperControl/README.md

 # Description
 TSC (TwoStepperControl) is an open software project by Wolfgang Birkfellner and Steffen Elste to realize an open integrated control system for astronomical telescopes.
 The basic idea is to use a Raspberry Pi to control a telescope and to provide basic autoguiding functionality for astrophotography without additional external computers.
 As Raspian Jessie is not an RTOS, it cannot control stepper drivers directly like a microcontroller; therefore, extra hardware is necessary which receives basic parameters (number of steps, velocity, acceleration) from the software.
 Currently, I am using a Phidgets 1067 bipolar driver board although other alternatives are under consideration.
 The steppers are monitored by the Pi in separate Qt-Concurrent threads so that software functionality is maintained during stepper operation.
 So far, only fork mounts are supported.
 Support for LX200 and ST4 is also provided.

-Check out this repositorie's Wiki for more information.
+Check out the Wiki on this page for more information.